-GF products can also be produced with the combination of alternative flour and flour& starch types.
-Starches can be used in GF products.
-They provide better hydrolysis and improved gelatinization behavior with.
+Gluten-free GF products can also be produced with the combination of alternative flour and estarch types, as stStarches can be used in GF products because Tthey provide better hydrolysis and improved gelatinization behavior with.
 Rice, corn, potato, cassava, sorghum, and tapioca have been widely used as starches types in GF formulations [15].

-The aim of this work was to physico-chemical, functional and antioxidant evaluation of some combinations of GF flours formulas that have been prepared compared with available GF commercial flour formula in the local market.
-For overcoming the drawbacks associated with GF commercial formals by finding alternative sources rich in various micronutrients.
-And that it has good functional properties that do not affect the quality of the final products, which helps to adhere to a GF diet.
+The aim of this work was to evaluate the physico-chemical, functional and antioxidant in evaluation of-some combinations of GF flours formulas that have been prepared compared with available GF commercial flour formula in the local market; fFor overcoming the drawbacks associated with GF commercial flour formula and commercial formals by finding alternative sources rich in various micronutrients.
+And-that it-has good functional properties that do not affect the quality of the final products, which can helps the consumers to adhere to a GF diet.